75 migrants bused from Texas arrive in Chicago

 “As a city, we are doing everything we can to ensure these immigrants and their families can receive shelter, food, and most importantly protection.”
 Johnson said in his statement.
 “Unfortunately, Texas Gov. Greg Abbott is without any shame or humanity.
 But ever since he put these racist practices of expulsion in place, we have been working with our community partners to ready the city to receive these individuals.”

+The Democratic governor also drew on his family history in his welcome message.

+“My great grandfather came to this country as an immigrant fleeing Ukraine in 1881.
+Immigrants just like my family seeking freedom and opportunity built this country,” he tweeted.

-Abbott, a Republican, has now bused immigrants to Chicago, New York and Washington, D.C. — all three cities have Democratic mayors.
+Abbott has now bused immigrants to Chicago, New York and Washington, D.C. — all three cities have Democratic mayors.
 He confirmed in a statement that the “first group” had been bused to Chicago, the Chicago Tribune reported.

-And he suggested that more would be arriving, saying in his statement that Chicago is now a drop-off location as a solution to what he called Biden’s “open border policies overwhelming border communities in Texas.”
+And he suggested that more would be arriving, saying in his statement that Chicago has become a drop-off location as a solution to what he called Biden’s “open border policies overwhelming border communities in Texas.”

 Abbott has been waging this battle for months and the mayors of New York and Washington have asked the Biden administration to help with what they describe as a surge of asylum-seeking migrants arriving from border states.